chivandikwa/gatsby-casper/src/content/test_builders.md

 Notice the use of <code>=></code> and not <code>=</code>.
 This is intentional and care must be taken to do it this way.
 You want to ensure that each call to this property makes a new builder.
 This isolation for tests is essential especially considering that the builders have state.

 > This pattern is very simple.
 However given that **1.** this involves _'only tests'_ and _2._ the problem does not seem that complex and pressing, this tends to be highly neglected.
-Thconsequenceses are however dire and do not discriminate because this is only tests.
+The consequences are however dire and do not discriminate because this is only tests.
 The amount of time lost to go around the challenges of not handling this problem properly can be great.

 That's all folks!